cysouw/diathesis/text/c02_structure.md

 b.
 Sie verzaubert mich.
 :::

 A semantically special subgroup of object additions are ~~resultatives~~.
-A resultative diatheses adds an object that is the result of performing the activity described by the predicate.^[Confusingly, the term "resultative" is also used in the literature with an aspectual meaning, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]
+A resultative diathesis adds an object that is the result of performing the activity described by the predicate.^[Confusingly, the term "resultative" is also used in the literature with an aspectual meaning, namely to indicate a special kind of state induced as the result of performing the predicate [e.g. @nedjalkov1988a].]
 An overtly marked resultative is illustrated in [@next] with the diathesis between *arbeiten* 'to work' and the inherent reflexive *sich etwas erarbeiten* 'to acquire something through work', see [@sec:preverb-reflexive-resultative].
 The result of the work is added as an object in [@next b].

 ::: ex
 ~~Objective (resultative) [Ø › OBJ]~~